anuragkumar/fake-job-posting-prediction/README.md

 - Add topic probabilities as metadata to the dataset

 **Topic Coherence** is the degree of sementic similarity between high scoring words in the topic.
 It is modern alternative to **Perplexity** which is how surprised a model is by the new data (normalized log-likelihood of held out test data).
-**CV_coherence** is a measure based on sliding window, one-set segmentation of the top words and an indirect confirmation measure that uses Normalized Pointwise Mutual Information (NPMI) and cosine similarity.
+**CV_coherence** is a "measure based on sliding window, one-set segmentation of the top words and an indirect confirmation measure that uses Normalized Pointwise Mutual Information (NPMI) and cosine similarity."
 [Link](https://towardsdatascience.com/evaluate-topic-model-in-python-latent-dirichlet-allocation-lda-7d57484bb5d0)

 Parameters:
  - Number of topics